nangtani/blender-addon-tester/README.md

 ## pytest

 Blender comes with it own version of python.
-When you run blender, the python it uses, is this one, not the one that has been installed on you system.
+When you run blender, the python it uses, is this one, not the one that has been installed on your system.
 This python comes with has `unittest` as a standard module.  `unittest` is a bit long in the tooth, `pytest` has started to become a lot more popular in the industry.

 So two things are missing out of the box that we need to get, `pip` and `pytest`.